mpusz/opt/README.md

 ## Installation

 `mp::opt<T, Policy>` is a header-only library.
-Its implementation was splited to:
+Its implementation was split to:
  - `opt.h` that contains the most important implementation and is intended to be included by the user with `#include <opt.h>` in the code
  - `opt_bits.h` that contains less important implementation details and is already included by `opt.h` header file